 Furthermore, because gaming provides rapid stimuli, the absence of such stimuli in daily life might lead to restlessness or hyperactivity.

 Finally, violence.
-As the study notes, the three most popular games in the United States in 2019 — Call of Duty, Grand Theft Auto, and Fortnite — all contain violence.
+As the study notes, the three most popular games in the United States in 2019 all contain violence.
+Those games were Call of Duty, Grand Theft Auto, and Fortnite.
 But the actual research on the link between game violence and real violence shows mixed results.
 Some meta‐analyses indicate that violent games do increase aggressive behavior, with others finding no evidence for this association.

 The present study